 I mentally kick myself in the backside every time I think about that call, and what a profound effect that being one of the founding members of the GNU Project would have had on my life.
 I figured I had just screwed myself out of the opportunity of a lifetime, and it would be unlikely that I would ever have another such opportunity.

 Well, it would appear that I just got another such opportunity.

 This past week, I got a call from a recruiter who was looking for a C++ realtime embedded developer to work on a bleeding-edge project that would involve artificial intelligence and machine learning.
 That all sounded pretty interesting, and I was starting to consider what I would be doing when my current contract was over, so I arranged for an online video interview.
 I figured I could use the interview practice.

 That interview included 3 people, one of which was the CEO of the company, Scott Edward Parazynski.
 During the interview, I learned that he had been to the ISS (more than once) as a NASA astronaut, so after the interview, I Googled his name.

 He hasn’t JUST been to the ISS.
 He’s been to the summit of Mt.
 Everest, as well as every other major mountain in the world.
+And to Antarctica (proposed to his now-wife there).
 He’s an MD (was personal physician to John Glenn).
 His new book, The Sky Below, is available in the “Kindle in Motion” format.
 I ordered a print copy to take with me when I report to work, so I can get it autographed.

 I’m kinda glad I didn’t look him up prior to the interview.
 I would probably have been too terrified to speak coherently.
 As it was, I got an offer to come to work for him.
 As soon as I managed to re-swallow my heart, I accepted the offer.